Lucian Freud: Later career

+In the 25 years before Freud's death in 2011, he made etchings.
+He worked with advice from the Armenian-born artist and printer, Marc Balakjian at Studio Prints (founded in 1968 by Dorothea Wight) in Kentish Town, London.
+143 of these prints are in the V&A's collection.

+From 2000 to 2001, a large retrospective of Freud's work was held at Museum für Moderne Kunst, Frankfurt.
+All prints bore the motif of Freud's Sleeping by the Lion Carpet (1995–96), depicting the nude Sue Tilley.
+In addition to some of his most important nude portraits of women, the 1992 large-format picture Nude with leg up (Leigh Bowery) was shown in Frankfurt.
+It was removed in the 1993 Metropolitan Museum New York exhibition.
+The Frankfurt exhibition was realised in a personal dialogue between Freud and curator Rolf Lauter and is the only project Freud authorised in direct cooperation with a German museum.

+In 2001, Freud completed his portrait of Queen Elizabeth II, which attracted criticism of its portrayal in the British media.

 Art market

 In 2008, Benefits Supervisor Sleeping (1995), a portrait of civil servant Sue Tilley, sold for $33.6 million, at the time the highest price ever for a work by a living artist.
 At a Christie's New York auction in 2015, Benefits Supervisor Resting sold for $56.2 million.
 On 13 October 2011, his 1952 Boy's Head, a small portrait of his neighbour Charlie Lumley, reached $4,998,088 at Sotheby's London contemporary art evening auction, making it one of the highlights of the 2011 auction autumn season.

 On 10 November 2015, Freud's 2004 painting The Brigadier, a portrait of Andrew Parker Bowles in his British Army uniform, sold for $34.89 million at Christie's, beating the $30 million presale estimate.